Clarifai/old-docs/getting-started/authentication/scopes.md

 ### Endpoint level scopes

 Endpoint level scopes give you control over access to specific endpoints.
-To see the always up to date list of endpoint level scopes avilable in your plan create a key in Portal.
+To see the always up to date list of endpoint level scopes available in your plan create a key in Portal.

 **Concept**